Chōsoku Henkei Gyrozetter: Video games

 The initial entry in the franchise was a 2012 arcade game, Chō Soku Henkei Gyrozetter, which incorporates a physical collectible card game.
 The game has two modes, car racing and robot battling.
 The arcade machine features a transforming input, which switches between a steering wheel for vehicle mode and a joystick for the robot battle mode.

 In 2013, a Nintendo 3DS port called Chōsoku Henkei Gyrozetter Arubarosu Wings was released.

 Manga

-A manga adaptation of the series, written and illustrated by Teruaki Mizuno, was serialized in Shueisha's Saikyō Jump manga magazine from October 2012 to April 2014.
+A manga adaptation of the series, written and illustrated by Teruaki Mizuno, was serialized in Shueisha's 'Saikyō Jump manga magazine from October 2012 to April 2014.

 Anime

 A total of three theme songs are used, one opening and two endings.
-The opening is Let's Go! by Masahiko Kondō, the first ending is Strobe and the second ending, used from episode 18, is One Step, both by TEMPURA KIDZ.
+The opening is "Let's Go!" by Masahiko Kondō, the first ending is "Strobe" and the second ending, used from episode 18 onward, is "One Step", both by TEMPURA KIDZ.
 The series started on 2 October 2012 and ended on 24 September 2013.